oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

 - Read Octopus agile *import* and also agile *export* tariffs for the most recent 48 hours (96 records)
   - merge both import and export tariffs into one array
+  - add local time (DST aware) to the provided UTC timestamps
   - save this tariff array to flow context
   - provide an HA sensor with the current and next prices, updated every half hour
   - provide the full tariff array in a sensor attribute